anouarjlidi/AgateApps/docs/routing.md

  Also available for all subdomains.
 * PierstovalApi's webservices, all loaded under the `%esteren_domains.api%` host.
 * Admin routes, under `%esteren_domains.backoffice%` host.
-* Front-office routes, like the contact form.
+* Front-office routes, like the contact form, legal mentions, etc.
-* All other portals, they lie under all subdomains to be handled by OrbitaleCmsBundle ([view below](#cms)).
+* All other portals, they lie under all subdomains and are managed by OrbitaleCmsBundle ([view below](#cms)).

 ## Locale